thothonegan/ruby-wexpr/README.md

 Current limitations:
 - Does not currently support the binary format.
 - Does not have `Wexpr.dump` for turning a ruby hash into the equivilant wexpr string.
-- Some rubyisms havent been implemented yet such as nice [] on an expression.

 ## Installation